aswini-14/Interactive-Learning-Path-Builder/README.md

 - **Backend (Deployed on Render):**
   - [API (Render)](https://ilp-backend.onrender.com/)

- - ** Deployment on Netlify (Frontend):
+ - **Deployment on Netlify (Frontend)**:
-    Build the frontend:
+    - Build the frontend:
+        ```bash
         npm run build
+        ```
     Deploy the client/build folder on Netlify.
+ - **Deployment on Render(Backend)**:
+    - Set up a Render account and follow the deployment guide for Node.js applications.

 ## License
  - This project is not licensed and is for personal use only.
-Please do not distribute or use this code in any form.

 ## Contributing
- - Feel free to fork the project and submit pull requests.
-If you want to report a bug or request a feature, open an issue in the repository.
+ - "Feel free to reach out for feedback or suggestions on improvements."